Chuck Fleischmann: Elections

 On November 5, 2024, Fleischmann defeated Democrat Jack Allen with 67.5% of the vote.

 Tenure

 In October 2021, Business Insider reported that Fleischmann had violated the Stop Trading on Congressional Knowledge (STOCK) Act of 2012, a federal transparency and conflict-of-interest law, by failing to properly disclose the purchase of stock in DraftKings Inc. and the sale of stock in Zimmer Biomet, each worth up to $15,000.

+In July 2024, the Chattanooga Times Free Press reported that Fleischmann declined to attend a town hall debate with opponents Jack Allen (D) and Stephen King (I).
+The article further mentioned that Fleischmann had not debated an opponent since October of 2014, when he debated Mary Headrick (D).
+Later, in September of 2025, Fleischmann said he intends to "never" host a town hall.

 Political positions

 Fleischmann tends to vote conservative.
 The conservative policy advocacy organization, Heritage Action, gave Fleischmann a lifetime score of 74 percent.
 The conservative and libertarian advocacy group, FreedomWorks, gave him a lifetime score of 70.6 percent.

 The largest federation of unions in the United States, the AFL-CIO, gave Fleischmann a lifetime score of 12 percent.

 Economy

 In July 2011, Fleischmann originally supported Speaker John Boehner's debt limit bill, but voted against the final debt ceiling agreement.

 In November 2011, Fleischmann filed a new bill, the Stop Green Initiative Abuse Act of 2011, which would repeal the Department of Energy's Weatherization Assistance Program.
 This program attempts to assist low-income families in lowering their energy bills by adding energy-efficient caulking and insulation to homes.
 A December 2010 Tennessee Comptroller's Office report concluded that funds for the program had been "wasted or misspent".
 Fleischmann's office estimated that if this bill passed it would save taxpayers $2.1 billion over the next decade.
 This was the third bill he proposed.

 Fleischmann supports the use of nuclear power.
 His district contains the Sequoyah Nuclear Plant.
 He is the head of the House Nuclear Cleanup Caucus.
 In 2024, Fleischmann proposed new funding from the Department of Energy to develop advanced nuclear energy projects, including small modular reactors.